Chief ministership of Shehbaz Sharif

 Shehbaz Sharif served the longest tenure in history as chief minister of Punjab spanning over 11 years of rule.
 His tenures involved the 1997 Nawaz Government, the 2008 Pakistan Peoples Party's regime and the 2013 PML-N's rule.
 His prominent contribution involves infrastructure development, transit projects and power plants.
 He has developed flyovers, road infrastructures, transit services and power projects.
 He is best known for his dedication, working speed, ability to execute mega projects and quick actions.
-However, he is also criticised over lack of priorities, spending development funds mostly in Lahore and large cities, keeping major power and assignments within himself, nepotism, conflict of interests, and misuse of authority by opposition parties.
+However, he is also heavily criticised over lack of priorities, spending development funds mostly in Lahore and large cities, keeping major power and assignments within himself, nepotism, conflict of interests, and misuse of authority by opposition parties.